achristen/Meteobike/readme.md

 #### Wiring the e-Paper

-We are using the [https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)](Wireframe 2.7inch e-Paper) hat that can display black and red color with a resolution of 800 x 480 pixels.
+We are using the [Wireframe 2.7inch e-Paper Hat](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT_(B)) hat that can display black and red color with a resolution of 800 x 480 pixels.
 Here is how your screen should look like from the back:

 ![Images/IMG_epaper2.7.jpg](Images/IMG_epaper2.7.jpg )